snapsinazfs/snapsinazfs/README.md

  or `make extraclean`, which removes build artifacts and intermediates for all defined project configurations and removes the `build` and `publish` folders, as well.
 The `clean` and `extraclean` recipes do not touch anything outside the repository folder, such as installed binaries, documentation, or configuration.

+ To install the systemd service unit for SIAZ, run `make install-service`, which ONLY installs the service unit to /usr/lib/systemd/system/snapsinazfs.service, enables it, and runs `systemctl daemon-reload`.\
+ The `install-service` recipe will not build SIAZ or perform any other actions.

  ## Uninstalling